Cooper Tennis Complex

-The Cooper Tennis Complex is a tennis center located in Springfield, Greene County, Missouri with an entrance at 2331 East Pythian Street.
+The Cooper Tennis Complex is a tennis center located in Springfield, Greene County, Missouri, with an entrance at 2331 East Pythian Street.

 The complex opened in 1994.
 Mediacom Stadium, home of the Springfield Lasers of World TeamTennis since 1996, is located within the complex.
 The stadium has a seating capacity of 2,500 people.
 In addition to the stadium, the complex has 16 other outdoor lighted courts and 12 indoor courts.
 There are also a full-service pro shop offering racquet stringing and grip services, locker rooms with showers, a fitness room with exercise equipment and free weights, a conference room and a meeting area located on the complex grounds.
 Programs and lessons are available for all ages and skill levels.

 The complex's tennis courts are available to the public for a fee.
 Discounted rates and, in some cases, free court time are available to those who hold annual or summer memberships.

-In addition to being the home of the Springfield Lasers, the complex is also the home of the Missouri State Bears college tennis team and has hosted Fed Cup matches, Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA) tournaments, the 1997 and 1998 NCAA Men's Division II and NCAA Women's Division II championships, national 12 and under championships, Missouri high school championships and various United States Tennis Association (USTA) programs.
+In addition to being the home of the Springfield Lasers, the complex is also the home of the Missouri State Bears college tennis team and has hosted Fed Cup matches, Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA) tournaments, the 1997 and 1998 NCAA Men's Division II and NCAA Women's Division II championships, national 12 and under championships, Missouri State High School Activities Association championships and various United States Tennis Association (USTA) programs.